 It’s often difficult to pinpoint the exact cause of recurring back pain.
 However, pain that radiates down your leg and into your foot is a sign of a slipped spinal disk, often referred to as a herniated disk.
-To get help from the sudden, severe pain associated with a herniated disk, call or make an appointment online today with the specialists at the Nexus Pain Center in Columbus, Georgia.
+To get help from the sudden, severe pain associated with a herniated disk, call or make an appointment online with the specialists at The Nexus Pain Center in Columbus or LaGrange, Georgia, today.

 Your spine has a chain of bones called vertebrae with soft spinal disks between each one that gives you your flexibility.
 These disks have a consistency similar to a jelly donut in that they have a durable exterior with a soft center and are designed to absorb shocks from running, jumping, and other activities.

 A herniated disk refers to a problem wherein some of the soft center of a disk pushes out through a tear in the tougher exterior irritating nearby nerves.
 This sensitivity often results in numbness or weakness in your arm or leg.

 To determine if you have a herniated disk, one of the specialists at The Nexus Pain Center reviews your medical history and conducts a physical examination.
 The physical examination helps pinpoint the affected nerves.

 Magnetic resonance imaging, X-rays, and other imaging tests help categorize slipped disks by severity.
 The three types of herniated disks are:

 The doctors at The Nexus Pain Center treat herniated disks through several nonsurgical and nonopioid medical therapies, including:

 An epidural is an injection of anesthetic and steroid medications into your spine.

 Facet blocks involve injecting a local anesthetic and a steroid directly into the facet joints in your spine.